 7. Mushrooms

 Mushrooms are low in calories and high in many key nutrients including selenium, copper, and all of the B vitamins.
-Plus, they’re also one of the best plant-based sources of vitamin D.
+Plus, they’re one of the best plant-based sources of vitamin D.

 Mushrooms also contain phenols and other antioxidants that act as anti-inflammatories.
 One variety of mushroom in particular, called ‘lion’s mane’, is believed to help lower inflammation related to obesity.

-Some of the most popular types of mushrooms include button mushrooms, portobello mushrooms, shiitake mushrooms, and even truffles.
+Some of the most popular types of mushrooms include button mushrooms, portobello mushrooms, shiitake mushrooms, and truffles.
 Though, it’s important to be aware that some studies suggest that cooking mushrooms reduces their anti-inflammatory compounds.
 Eating them raw or only lightly cooked may be the best way to take advantage of their anti-inflammatory benefits.

 For ideas on how you can include more mushrooms in your diet, check out this list of mushroom recipes from BBC Good Food.